Operation Barbarossa: Battle of Moscow

 With the ground hardening due to the cold weather, the Germans resumed the attack on Moscow on 15 November.
-Although the troops themselves were now able to advance again, there had been no improvement in the supply situation.
+Although the troops themselves were now able to advance again, there had been no improvement in the supply situation; only 135,000 of the 600,000 trucks that had been available on 22 June 1941 were available by 15 November 1941.
+Ammunition and fuel supplies were prioritised over food and winter clothing, so many German troops looted supplies from local populations, but could not fill their needs.

 Facing the Germans were the 5th, 16th, 30th, 43rd, 49th, and 50th Soviet Armies.
 The Germans intended to move the 3rd and 4th Panzer Armies across the Moscow Canal and envelop Moscow from the northeast.
 The 2nd Panzer Group would attack Tula and then close on Moscow from the south.
-As the Soviets reacted to their flanks, the 4th Army would attack the center.
+As the Soviets reacted to their flanks, the 4th Army would attack the centre.
 In two weeks of fighting, lacking sufficient fuel and ammunition, the Germans slowly crept towards Moscow.
 In the south, the 2nd Panzer Group was being blocked.
 On 22 November, Soviet Siberian units, augmented by the 49th and 50th Soviet Armies, attacked the 2nd Panzer Group and inflicted a defeat on the Germans.
 The 4th Panzer Group pushed the Soviet 16th Army back, however, and succeeded in crossing the Moscow Canal in an attempt to encircle Moscow.

 On 2 December, part of the 258th Infantry Division advanced to within 24 km of Moscow.
 They were so close that German officers claimed they could see the spires of the Kremlin, but by then the first blizzards had begun.
 A reconnaissance battalion managed to reach the town of Khimki, only about 8 km from the Soviet capital.
 It captured the bridge over the Moscow-Volga Canal as well as the railway station, which marked the easternmost advance of German forces.
 In spite of the progress made, the Wehrmacht was not equipped for such severe winter warfare.
 The Soviet army was better adapted to fighting in winter conditions, but faced production shortages of winter clothing.
 The German forces fared worse, with deep snow further hindering equipment and mobility.
 Weather conditions had largely grounded the Luftwaffe, preventing large-scale air operations.
-Newly created Soviet units near Moscow now numbered over 500,000 men, and on 5 December, they launched a massive counterattack as part of the Soviet winter counteroffensive.
+Newly created Soviet units near Moscow now numbered over 500,000 men, who despite their inexperience, were able to halt the German offensive by 5 December due to superior defensive fortifications, the presence of skilled and experienced leadership like Zhukov, and the poor German situation.
+On 5 December, the Soviet defenders launched a massive counterattack as part of the Soviet winter counteroffensive.
 The offensive halted on 7 January 1942, after having pushed the German armies back 100–250 km from Moscow.
 The Wehrmacht had lost the Battle for Moscow, and the invasion had cost the German Army over 830,000 men.